abderhman487/Social-Media-Posts/README.md

 - **Post Management**: Create, edit, delete, and view posts
 - **Voting System**: Allow users to vote on posts
 - **Enhanced Querying**: Search, filtering, and pagination
+- **Database Migrations**: Using Alembic for schema changes and version control
+- **CORS Support**: Cross-Origin Resource Sharing for frontend integration

 ## Technologies Used